franciscop/brownies/readme.md

 local.token = 42;        // Set it
 const t = local.token;   // Get it
+delete local.token;      // Eat it

+// db is async and a bit different db.token = 42;            // Set it
+const t = await db.token; // Get it
-delete local.token;      // Del it
+delete db.token;          // Del it
 ```

 Subscribe to changes in any of the objects: